tanben/sample-ld-migration/README.md

 # sample-ld-migration
-This is a sample request generator for demonstrating LaunchDarkly migration assistant with manual instrumentation using OpenTelemetry.
+This is a request generator for demonstrating LaunchDarkly migration assistant with manual instrumentation using OpenTelemetry.

 Launchdarkly automatically tracks three metrics for migration flags: consistency rate, latency and error rate, to help you track the progress of a migration flag.